Aaron Hall[email protected]

 Minnesota Usury Law

-Minnesota’s Usury Law, which is codified in Minnesota Statutes Chapter 334, sets limits on the amount of interest that can be charged on any particular type of debt.
-Chapter 334 also does not allow …
+Minnesota’s Usury Law, codified in Minnesota Statutes Chapter 334, sets limits on the amount of interest that can be charged on any particular type of debt.
+Chapter 334 also prohibits collection …

 READ MORE →